zf81/azure_flask_deployment/README.md

 # Deploying the Application on Azure
-**1.** In the Shell environment terminal at the bottom of the page, we need to install [AZURE CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt) using the following command ```curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash```.
+**1.** In the Shell environment terminal at the bottom of the page, I needed to install [AZURE CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt) using the following command ```curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash```.

 **2.** To ensure that it has properly installed, type in the command ```az```.

 **3.** Type the command ```az login --use-device-code```.
 Wait for a link and a code to appear in the terminal.
 Copy the code and click on the link to log in to your Azure account.
-This will help connect your Google Shell with your Azure account.
+This will allow you to connect your Google Shell with your Azure account.
 Make sure that after entering the code and validating your account, you wait for a couple of seconds before navigating back to the Shell terminal.

 **4.** Log in to your [Azure account](https://azure.microsoft.com/en-us/).
 Navigate to **Resource Group** and create a new Resource Group with a unique name.
 Then press **Review and Create**.